realjarvis-dev/jarvis-react-app/README.md

 # Jarvis

 A web3 investment agent with a generative UI.
+A gateway to investment opportunities.
+We aim to build a next‑generation, AI‑driven portfolio manager that lets you set high‑level financial goals—like earning 3% monthly yield in USD—and automatically crafts, executes, and rebalances on‑chain strategies to meet them.
+Through a simple chat interface, you describe your objectives and risk tolerance; behind the scenes, Jarvis analyzes yield data, constructs optimized token‑swap and staking plans, and deploys them via smart contracts, providing 24/7 portfolio management without intermediaries.

 ## 🗂️ Overview